19 May Recap: NRC Live — De Fintech-Realiteit

-Both, the audience and the jury have selected winners for The Fintech Impact Awards.
+Both the audience and the jury selected winners for The Fintech Impact Awards.
 The jury members included Janneke Willemse (journalist), Willem Vermeend (Fintech envoy), Don Ginsel (Holland FinTech) and Oscar Kneppers (Rockstart).

 More on the winners

-The winners were lauded for the joint impact they had on their sector and client, looking for a new way to incorporate the budget planning solutions from Budgently with the banking services from bunq.
-Both parties have a clear vision of creating a better future for financials services, which is cheap, easy to use and really benefits the customers.
+The winners were lauded for the joint impact they had on their sector and for their client, who looked for a new way to incorporate the budget planning solutions from Budgently with the banking services from Bunq.
+Both parties have a clear vision of creating a better future for financials services, providing products that are cheap, easy to use and really benefits customers.
 Furthermore, the jury found that the cooperation showed the potential of PSD2 third party access banking services.